pnpm/pnpm/docs/pnpm-vs-npm.md

 This nets you the benefits of less disk space usage, while keeping your `node_modules` clean.

-The good thing about pnpm's proper `node_modules` structure is that it [helps to avoid silly bugs](https://www.kochan.io/nodejs/pnpms-strictness-helps-to-avoid-silly-bugs.html) by making it impossible to use modules that are specified in a project's `package.json`.
+The good thing about pnpm's proper `node_modules` structure is that it [helps to avoid silly bugs](https://www.kochan.io/nodejs/pnpms-strictness-helps-to-avoid-silly-bugs.html) by making it impossible to use modules that are not specified in the project's `package.json`.

 ## Installation